HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/wcm_logs.md

 4. Click the **Add** icon.
 Enabling tracing updates the **Current trace settings** field.

     !!!note
-        Restarting HCL WebEngine will remove traces that were set by using the Enable Tracing Administration portlet.
+        Restarting HCL WebEngine removes traces that were set by using the Enable Tracing Administration portlet.

 ## Trace strings